 This craft was one of those ideas that I had and hoped I wouldn’t regret.
-Food coloring , small eye droppers that squirt and a toddler could have been a recipe for disaster but not only did we have fun and survive , how awesome are those leaves?
+Food coloring, small eye droppers that squirt and a toddler could have been a recipe for disaster.
+But not only did we have fun and survive, how awesome are those Fall food coloring leaves?
 I was planning on posting this next week but couldn’t wait to share.
-We have been talking a lot about the changing colors we see on our tress but this could also be used for a fun garland if you don’t want to make a branch.
+We have been talking a lot about the changing colors we see on our trees.
+This could also be used for a fun garland of food coloring leaves if you don’t want to make a branch.

 - Use multiple colors for each leaf if you want.
 Using an eye dropper is intricate and helps develop your child’s fine motor skills.

 - Cut out the branch

 - Cut out the leaves

 - Add your fall food coloring leaves and let dry.